A rowdy boy almost made her quit teaching. Then he became her son

 Haley pulled money out of her retirement plan for a down payment on a house where her two boys could have a stable life.

-She's now a 26 year-old middle school teacher in Marietta, Georgia, a suburb of Atlanta.
+She's now a 26-year-old middle school teacher in Marietta, Georgia, a suburb of Atlanta.

 Jerome "has not gotten any suspensions or anything, which is a huge improvement from life in Louisiana," Haley said.
 "He used to fail all of his classes and just didn't care.
-Now he has made honor roll both quarters of his eighth grade year so far."
+Now he has made honor roll both quarters of his eighth-grade year so far."

 The boys are thriving.
 So is Chelsea Haley -- as a teacher and as a mother.